-No matter how many subjects are being currently debated, the one thing, which almost everybody can agree on, is the fact that cockroaches are the most dreadful pests in the world.
+No matter how many subjects are currently being debated, the one thing almost everybody can agree on is that cockroaches are the most dreadful pests in the world.

-They may be tinier than you, but they are capable enough of giving you a varied number of diseases and other health issues.
+They may be tinier than you, but they are capable enough of giving you various diseases and other health issues.

-One such cockroach which you might find lurking around in your bedrooms and kitchens is the brown-banded cockroach.
+You might find one such cockroach lurking around in your bedrooms and kitchens: the brown-banded cockroach.

-Do not fret if you were not aware of them earlier, as we are here to guide you with it!
+Do not fret if you were unaware of them earlier, as we are here to guide you!

 So let’s get started, shall we?